 A screen is displayed containing logical board numbers and other data associated with the driver.
 Note the logical board number you want.

-'''
+2 Enter the following at the server console prompt:

-SHUTDOWN NETWORK INTERFACE board_number |
+SHUTDOWN NETWORK INTERFACE board_number | board_name

-board_name

-'''

 Specify either the logical board number or the board name.